top of page

 3. In the event of a tie, teams may dip into the current year’s vault for free agency.

-b.
-Selections made after Triple-A players reclaimed and before the 17th round
+b. selections are made after Triple A players reclaimed and before the 17th round

 C. Draft